wingify/wingify.github.io/_posts/2017-10-04-migrating-towards-yarn-webpack.markdown

 This is an obvious thing that we had same third-party libraries, wrappers over external libraries, and self-baked useful utilities shared across different modules.
 This means that our module-specific webpack config file would have the same set of repeated rules and aliases.
 Code duplication might seem a good fit here for readability but is really painful to maintain in a long run.

-Below is how we managed to share the common module rules and resolve aliases across the different modules.
+Let's discuss how we managed to share the common module rules and resolve aliases across the different modules.

-This is a generic utility file which tells has two methods.
-One outputs whether a passed argument is an Object and the other one outputs whether its an array.
+Below is a generic utility file’s code which has two methods.
+One outputs whether a passed argument is an Object and the other one outputs whether it’s an array.

 ```
 // Filename: GenericUtils.js